 ASJA is governed by an Executive Committee and the Board of Directors and it's a prestigious honor to serve members and colleagues.
 These positions demand a significant amount of time that officers and the board give back to the ASJA.
 The Executive Committee and Board members are elected by the ASJA membership.
 To be elected, Board candidates are recruited by a nominations committee, after which the general membership votes on the final candidates.
 The ASJA Board meets almost every month to create policy and ensure that the ASJA’s mission and objectives are being followed.

-ASJA's administrative and fiscal year runs from July 1 - June 30.
+ASJA's administrative and fiscal year runs from January 1 - December 31.
 The current volunteer leadership is listed below.
-To contact ASJA please use this Contact Form.

 Board of Directors